hlhv/hlhv-queen/README.md

 ## Usage

-Running the program will automatically load with the default
+Running the program will automatically load with the default options, unless specified.

 Run `hlhv --help` for detailed usage information.